 Algae are divided into three main classes:

-Chlorophyll– Mostly chlorophyll a and b and β Carotene are found, which is responsible for green colour.
+Chlorophyll: Mostly chlorophyll a and b and β Carotene is found, which is responsible for the green colour.

 - Pyrenoids found in the chloroplast are storage bodies that contain protein besides starch.